-It was a routine for us, kids love routine, I would change him, give him some milk, and then as he drifted back off to sleep I would count using my fingers.
+It was a routine for us, kids love routine, I would change him, give him some milk, and then as he drifted back off to sleep, I would count using my fingers.
 As he stared at my fingers, my monotonous tone would send him to sleep.

 I was hoping this would somehow stick in his brain, and I am pretty sure it did.
 When he was a little bit older, he picked up counting very easily!
-Now I wish I would have taught him to make coffee, then he would be much more useful!
+Now I wish I would have taught him to make coffee, and then he would be much more useful!

 Baby blocks are an excellent educational toy, and you should start them off as soon as you can.